Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

 As a back up, sans-serif was chosen incase the user's browser would not support my chosen fonts.

-**Icons**

-I got 2 icons from [Font Awesome](https://fontawesome.com/) to add more visuals to the middle section of the website, which consists of lists and tables.

 **Colours**

 The main colours throughout the website are black and white, keeping with theme.
 White and black also make for a very clear contrast.
 Lighter tones are used where it was appropriate for styling.